scriban/scriban/doc/language.md

 }}
 ```

-Members of an object can be accessed:
+Members of an object can be accessed using dot notation or square bracket notation:

 `{{ myobject.member1 }}` also equivalent to `{{ myobject["member1"] }}`